withbetterco/code-challenge/README.md

 Hey Coder!

 Pretend I'm one of your fellow team-members at Better.
-We need to build an API for our health improvement platform.
+We just got a requirement to build an API for our health improvement platform.
 This API will allow potential participants to sign up and join our program.

 - The API should expose three different operations through a single endpoint: